 The special education program in Livingston is based upon the Individuals with Disabilities Education Act (IDEA) and the New Jersey Administrative Code 6A:14 for special education. http://www.state.nj.us/education/code/current/title6a/chap14.pdf IDEA governs how special education and related services are to be provided to children with disabilities from the age of 3 through 21, in accordance with the student’s Individualized Education Program (IEP).

 It also provides that children with disabilities must be provided with a Free and Appropriate Public Education (FAPE) that prepares students for further education, employment, and/or independent living.
-Through collaboration between parents and the professional staff, an Individualized Education Program (IEP) is developed for a student taking into account the child’s unique needs in the Least Restrictive Environment (LRE).
-This is accomplished through a continuum of services which promotes access to and participation in general education.
+Through collaboration among parents and the professional staff, an Individualized Education Program (IEP) is developed for a student taking into account the child’s unique needs in the Least Restrictive Environment (LRE).
+“To the maximum extent appropriate, children with disabilities are educated in classrooms with children without disabilities.
+Placement in special classes, separate schools, or removal from the regular education environment should occur only when the nature of severity of the disability is such that education in regular classes with the use of supplementary aides and services cannot be achieved satisfactorily.”
+20 U.S.C.
+1412 (a) (5) (A).
+This is accomplished in Livingston via a continuum of services which promotes access to and participation in general education.

 Livingston Public Schools offers a variety of programs designed to meet the needs of our students.
 They include:

-To access the New Jersey Department of Education’s, Parental Rights in Special Education (PRISE), go to http://www.state.nj.us/education/specialed/form/ or contact the Office of Student Services at 973.535.8000 x8032.
+To access the New Jersey Department of Education’s, Parental Rights in Special Education (PRISE), go to http://www.state.nj.us/education/specialed/form/ or contact the Office of Student Services at 973.535.8000, ext.
+8032.

-Interim Assistant Superintendent of Student Services
+Interim Assistant Superintendent of Student Services & Instruction